 Sclerotherapy.
 Sclerotherapy is the most common treatment for both spider and varicose veins.
 A salt (saline) or chemical solution is injected into the varicose veins.
 They no longer carry blood.
 And, other veins take over.

-Laser treatment.
-Several types of lasers may be used to treat varicose veins.
+Thermal ablation.
+Lasers or radiofrequency energy may be used to treat varicose veins.
 A tiny fiber is inserted into a varicose vein through a catheter.
-The laser is used to destroy the varicose vein.
+The laser or radiofrequency energy is used to deliver heat that destroys the wall of the varicose vein.

 Vein stripping.
 This is surgery to remove varicose veins.

-Small incision avulsion.
-Special tools are inserted through small cuts (incisions).
+Microphlebectomy.
+Special tools inserted through small cuts (incisions) are used to remove varicose veins.
 It may be done alone or with vein stripping.

 What are the complications of varicose veins?

 Varicose veins are usually not serious.
-But, complications may occur.
+But, complications may happen.
 They include:

 Can varicose veins be prevented?

 Not crossing your legs while sitting